 Explore occurrence data aggregated across all species within this application.
 This allows you to:

-This application leverages the combined efforts of 387 contributors and would not be possible without their hard work.
-Together, these contributors have collected over 32,151,582 bat detections on 272,331 nights using 7,606 detectors, and they have collected 6,763,636 detections of at least 42 species.
+This application leverages the combined efforts of 366 contributors and would not be possible without their hard work.
+Together, these contributors have collected over 6,902,193 detections of at least 38 species on 268,578 nights using 7,969 detectors.

 This project was initially developed by Brendan C. Ward at the Conservation Biology Institute (CBI), now with Astute Spruce, LLC, in partnership with Ted Weller at the U.S. Department of Agriculture Forest Service - Pacific Southwest Research Station.